-1. Information identifying the holder of the qualification

-1.1 Last name(s) 1.2 First name(s)

-Date of birth (dd/mm/yyyy) Student identification number or code (if available)

-1.3 1.4 available)

-2. Information identifying the qualification

-Name of qualification and (if applicable) title conferred (in original language) Main field(s) of study for the qualification

-2.1 2.2

-Name and status of awarding institution (in original language)

-2.3

-Name and status of institution (if different from 2.3) administering studies (in original language) Language(s) of instruction/examination

-2.4 2.5

-3. Information on the level and duration of the qualification

-Level of the qualification Official duration of programme in credits and/or years

-3.1 3.2

-3.3 Access requirements(s)
+1. Information identifyin G THE I HOLDER OF THE QUALIFICATION 1.1 Last name(s) 1.2 First name(s) Date of birth (dd/mm/yyyy) Student identification number or code (if available) 1.3 1.4 available) 2.
+Information ii DENTIF YING THE QUALIFICATION Name of qualification and (if applicable) title conferred (in original language) Main field(s) of study for the qualification 2.1 2.2 Name and status of awarding institution (in original language) 2.3 Name and status of institution (if different from 2.3) administering studies (in original language) Language(s) of instruction/examination 2.4 2.5 3.
+Information on the level and duration of the qualification Level of the qualification Official duration of programme in credits and/or years 3.1 3.2 3.3 Access requirements(s)

-4. Information on the programme completed and the results obtained Mode of study Programme learning outcomes 4.1 4.2 Programme details, individual credits gained a nd gra des/marks obtained J 4.3 Grading system and, if available, grade Overall classification of the qualification (in J distribution table original language) 4.4 4.5 J 5.
-Information on the function of the qualification Access to further study Access to a regulated profession (if applicable) 5.1 5.2 J 6.
-Additional information • · · · · · · · · · · · · · · · · · · · ZINAL III FORMATION Additional information ZIVAL III Further information sources 1 6.1 6.2 6.1 6.1 Additional information 6.2 6.1 Additional information 6.2 Further information sources 7.1 Additional information 7.
-CERTIFICATION 6.2 Further information sources THE SUPPLEMENT Additional information 7.
-CERTIFICATION 6.2 ON OF Further information sources THE SUPPLEMENT Additional information 7.
-CERTIFICATION Date 6.2 ON OF Further information sources THE SUPPLEMENT Signature 7.1 Additional information 7.
-CERTIFICATION Date Capacity 6.2 ON OF 7.2 Further information sources THE SUPPLEMENT Signature Official stamp or seal 7.1 Additional information 7.
-CERTIFICATION Date Capacity 6.2 ON OF 7.2 Further information sources THE SUPPLEMENT Signature 7.1 Additional information 7.
-CERTIFICATION Date Capacity 6.2 ON OF 7.2 Further information sources THE SUPPLEMENT Signature Official stamp or seal 7.1 Additional information 7.
-CERTIFICATION Date Capacity 6.2 ON OF 7.2 Further information sources THE SUPPLEMENT Signature Official stamp or seal
+4. Information on the program IIVIE CO MPLETED AND THE RESULTS OBTAINED Mode of study Programme learning outcomes 4.1 4.2 Programme details, individual credits gained a nd gra des/marks obtained 4.3 Grading system and, if available, grade Overall classification of the qualification (in 4.4 distribution table 4.5 original language) 4.4 4.5 FUNCT ION OF THE QUALIFICATION 5.1 Access to further study 5.2 Access to a regulated profession (if applicable) J.1 3.2 6 Appitu U. AUDITIO ONAL IIV IFORMATION 6.1 Additional information 6.2 Further information sources 6.1 Additional information 6.2 Further information sources 6.1 6.1 7.
+Certification THE SUPPLEMENT 7.1 7.
+CERTIFICATION Date ON OF 1 THE SUPPLEMENT Signature 7.
+Certification ON OF 1 THE SUPPLEMENT 7.1 7.
+CERTIFICATION Date ON OF 1 THE SUPPLEMENT Signature 7.1 7.
+CERTIFICATION Date Capacity 7.2 THE SUPPLEMENT Signature 7.1 7.
+CERTIFICATION Date Capacity 7.2 THE SUPPLEMENT Signature Official stamp or seal 7.1 7.
+CERTIFICATION Date Capacity 7.2 THE SUPPLEMENT Signature Official stamp or seal